robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 Distributions: uniform, beta with high tails, exponential and show for n = 1, 10, 100, 1000
 </todo>

-# Returns don't meet assumptions
+# Returns are not Gaussian

-More precisely, returns do not meet the assumptions of a Gaussian distribution.
+This is the first stylized fact and easy to check, returns are not Gaussian.
+It turns out, returns do not meet the assumptions of a Gaussian distribution.

 For this discussion, we are going to think in terms of logged prices.
 That is, when I say "return" I mean change in logged price: